AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the configuration of a standalone or replica set instance.md

 -   When you change the configuration, the new storage space must be larger than the storage space occupied by the current instance.
 -   If the billing method is subscription, the interval between two configuration downgrades cannot be less than 60 days.
 -   When the billing method is subscription, you cannot downgrade the storage space.
 You can use other methods to reduce the storage space.
 For more information, see [Configuration change overview](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Configuration change overview.md).
--   You cannot change the instance type \(such as from a standalone instance to a replica set instance\) or the storage engine.
+-   You cannot change the storage engine or the instance type.
+For example, you can change a standalone instance to a replica set instance.
 You can use other methods to change these items.
 For more information, see [Configuration change overview](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Configuration change overview.md).

 ## Billing rules